top of page

 Co-facilitators

-Intergroup Dialogue (IGD) intentionally brings together co-facilitators of differing racial and /or gender backgrounds to model cross-identity partnerships and dialogic modes of inquiry.
+Intergroup Dialogue (IGD) intentionally brings together co-facilitators of differing gender backgrounds to model cross-identity partnerships and dialogic modes of inquiry.
 In alignment with these goals, in my IGD work, I regularly co-facilitate with the colleagues listed below.

 Dr. Charles Behling